-Number Mitigation Measure Responsible Party and Mitigation Timing Monitoring Agency Date of Completion Date of Verification with the proposed development would trigger Significant Impact 4.2-28, based on the methodologies, thresholds, and standards outlined in Section 4.2.3.
+Number Mitigation Measure Responsible Party and Mitigation Timing Monitoring Agency Date of Completion Date of Verification outlined in Section 4.2.3.
 The analysis shall compare Existing to Existing Plus Project conditions, where Existing conditions represents the year in which the project specific analysis is conducted.
-If it is determined that the development will trigger Significant Impact 4.2-28, then prior to the issuance of the certificates of occupancy for the development, the Port, Port tenant, or applicant, as appropriate, shall construct a traffic signal at the intersection of J Street and Street A and add an exclusive westbound right-turn lane along J Street and an exclusive southbound right-turn lane along Street A, or secure such construction to the satisfaction of the City Engineer or shall implement a similar measure(s) that would reduce Significant Impact 4.2-28 to less than significant, based on the methodologies, thresholds and standards outlined in Section 4.2.3.
+If it is determined that the development will trigger Significant Impact 4.2-25, then prior to the issuance of the first certificate of occupancy for the development, the Port, Port tenant, or applicant, as appropriate, shall construct a westbound and eastbound through lane along J Street at the intersection of J Street and Bay Boulevard, or secure such construction to the satisfaction of the City Engineer or shall implement a similar measure(s) that would reduce Significant Impact 4.2-25 to less than significant, based on the methodologies, thresholds and standards outlined in Section 4.2.3, and to the satisfaction of the Port.
+The Port shall consult with the City Engineer prior to its final decision.
 As a condition of project approval, the Applicant, prior to issuance of the first building permit, shall provide a bond, letter of credit or other financial assurance that the improvement will be completed to the satisfaction of the Port in consultation with the City Engineer.
-The traffic signal and turning lanes shall operate and be constructed to the satisfaction of the City Engineer.
-This mitigation would reduce Significant Impact 4.2-28 to below a level of significance.
+The lanes shall be constructed to the satisfaction of the City Engineer.
+This mitigation would reduce Significant Impact 4.2-25 to below a level of significance.
 The applicant responsible for constructing the improvement may be eligible for BFDIF credit, or potential reimbursement in an amount not to exceed the verified improvement costs.
 Credits and reimbursements would be subject to verification that the improvement is included in the BFDIF as well as available funding.
-Applies to Significant Impact 4.2-28.
+Applies to Significant Impact 4.2-25.
+MM 4.2-17 Prior to the issuance of certificates of occupancy for any development in Phase II, As part of the development application, the Project Applicant shall submit to the Port or Port, Port Tenant, or Applicant City Engineer Port or City depending on the